 Honorary Fellowship of the College is bestowed on individuals who are distinguished lay persons or medical practitioners of international repute, who have made outstanding contributions to the advancement of anaesthesia, critical care or pain management.
 Honorary Fellows receive a wide range of benefits including:

-- College mailings to keep you up to date, including news of all future educational courses and events, the President's monthly newsletter and the College’s Annual Report
+- College mailings to keep you up to date, including news of all future educational courses and events and the College’s Annual Review

 - access to the College’s e-Learning system (at a reduced rate if working overseas)

-- choice of access to support and guidance through revalidation and access to the CPD diary within the Lifelong Learning platform *
+- access to support and guidance through revalidation and access to the CPD diary within the Lifelong Learning platform *

 - post nominal of FRCA